 We further offer an innovative and research-supported Stroll for Well-Being therapeutic garden walking program.
 It has proved transformative for people suffering emotional distress caused by illness, trauma, and other painful life events.
 Participants report reduced feelings of sadness, hopelessness, fear, and loneliness and a deeper sense of happiness and joy at the end of the program.

-Yume was established as a non-profit organization in January, 2013, and thus one of the first things to catch the eye about it is its newness.
+Yume opened as a non-profit organization in January, 2013, and thus one of the first things to catch the eye about it is its newness.
 Trees and plants are young.
 Stones, lanterns, and water basins have yet to acquire the patina of age.
 Yet the Gardens are maturing.
 Plantings are slowly adapting to the hot and dry climate of the desert Southwest.
 Meticulously pruned trees and shrubs are growing into their natural forms in a way to create space, harmony, and movement.
-The clay walls and wooden posts and shingles of viewing pavilions and a replica Japanese house built to time-honored designs are slowly weathering.
+The clay walls and wooden posts and shingles of viewing pavilions and a replica Japanese cottage built to time-honored designs are slowly weathering.
 Sand and gravel assume new patterns each time they are raked.

 You will find yourself in a gently evolving environment of healing nature and Japanese refinement each time you step into Yume.
 Welcome!